solo-io/protoc-gen-openapi/README.md

     *   when set to `true`, the output is in yaml file.
 *   `include_description`
     *   when set to `true`, the openapi schema will include descriptions, generated from the proto message comment.
+*   `multiline_description`
+    *  when set to `true`, the openapi schema will include descriptions, generated from the proto message comment, that can span multiple lines.
+This can only be used with `yaml=true`.
 *   `enum_as_int_or_string`
     *   when set to `true`, the openapi schema will include `x-kubernetes-int-or-string` on enums.
 *   `additional_empty_schemas`
     *   a `+` separated list of message names (`core.solo.io.Status`), whose generated schema should be an empty object that accepts all values.
+*  `proto_oneof`
+    *   when set to `true`, the openapi schema will include `oneOf` emulating the behavior of proto `oneof`.
+*  `int_native`
+    *   when set to `true`, the native openapi schemas will be used for Integer types instead of Solo wrappers that add Kubernetes extension headers to the schema to treat int as strings